 For full biog, click here.

-Pages of the Sea: Weston-super-Mare event timings (approximate and subject to beach conditions on the day):
+Pages of the Sea: Weston-super-Mare – Events on the beach

-A range of creative practitioners are working with communities across Weston in the run-up to the Armistice.
+A range of creative practitioners worked with communities across Weston in the run-up to the Armistice.

-Here’s a snapshot of what’s going on, and how you can get involved:
+Here’s a snapshot of what went on, and how people got involved:

 DANCE – Pages of you

-Choreographer Holly Noble and dancers Ebony Jane Kitts and Orion Hart are working with young dancers from University Centre Weston to create a unique movement based re-sponse for this centenary.
-‘Pages of You’ takes its inspiration from a letter written by Lance Corporal Frederick Swannell to his wife Ellen, whom he called Nell, whilst he was serving in the trenches.
-Frederick Swannell was killed at the Battle of Arleux, 28th April1917.
+Choreographer Holly Noble and dancers Ebony Jane Kitts and Orion Hart worked with young dancers from University Centre Weston to create a unique movement based re-sponse for this centenary.
+‘Pages of You’ took its inspiration from a letter written by Lance Corporal Frederick Swannell to his wife Ellen, whom he called Nell, whilst he was serving in the trenches.
+Frederick Swannell was killed at the Battle of Arleux, 28th April 1917.
 His wife, kept the letter in her handbag for over 60 years and it was discovered by her daughters Elizabeth and Charlotte on her death.
 They kept a photocopy of the letter and placed the original in her coffin to be buried with her.